"No one cares about us because we were born in Afghanistan."

 Women in Afghanistan have the lowest social status in the world as of 2021.

-According to the World Economic Forum's recently released Global Gender Gap Report 2021, Afghanistan's gender equality index ranked 156th out of 156 countries.
+According to the World Economic Forum's Global Gender Gap Report 2021, Afghanistan ranked 156th out of 156 countries on the gender equality index.

 It wasn't always like this.
-In fact, in the 1960s and 1970s, Afghanistan had a free atmosphere within Islamic society, and women were so open that they walked around Kabul in miniskirts.
-However, with the Taliban in power, women's human rights deteriorated to a barbaric level, and they have yet to recover, even 20 years after the U.S. military government left.
+In fact, in the 1960s and 1970s, Afghans enjoyed a free atmosphere within Islamic society, and women openly walked around Kabul in miniskirts.
+However, with the Taliban in power, women's human rights deteriorated to a pre-modern level.

 ▲ UNESCO Statistical Institute data: